-In 2016, SB Friedman was engaged by the Chicago Transit Authority (CTA) to lead the designation of a new type of Tax Increment Financing (TIF) district, which will be used to generate revenue for the $2.1 billion first phase of the CTA’s and Red and Purple Modernization (RPM) Program.
-The RPM is the largest capital improvement project in CTA history, and will rebuild the nearly century-old North Branch of the Red Line, adding critical capacity to accommodate current and future riders.
+SB Friedman was engaged by the Chicago Transit Authority (CTA) to support the designation of a new type of Tax Increment Financing (TIF) district, which will be used to generate revenue for the $2.1 billion Phase One of the Red and Purple Modernization (RPM) Program.
+The RPM Program is the largest capital improvement project in CTA history, and will rebuild the nearly century-old North Branch of the Red and Purple lines, adding critical capacity to accommodate current and future riders.

-SB Friedman led a consulting team, including Johnson Research Group and Christopher B. Burke Engineering, and worked closely with the CTA, City of Chicago Department of Planning and Development and Department of Law to complete the following tasks:
+SB Friedman led a consulting team, including Johnson Research Group and Christopher B. Burke Engineering, and worked closely with the CTA, City of Chicago Department of Planning and Development, and Department of Law to:

 - Prepare, edit and maintain adherence to a challenging timeline for approval;

-- Prepare draft and final boundaries for the Transit TIF, excluding existing TIF districts, and prepare a PIN list (nearly 54,000 PINs);
+- Prepare draft and final boundaries for the Transit TIF, and prepare a PIN list (nearly 54,000 PINs);

 - Coordinate with City departments and the Cook County Clerk’s Office to refine and verify the boundary and PIN list;